isomerpages/moe-unitysec/_our-school/Student Management/School Expectations.md

 <p>1.2</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students who are Singapore citizens must sing the National Anthem and
+<p>Students who are Singapore citizens must sing the national Anthem and
 take the Pledge.
 Students will take the Pledge with the right fist over the heart.
-Students will take the pledge with the right fist placed over the heart.
 Non-citizens must stand at attention during the entire ceremony.</p>
 </td>
 </tr>